rot256/git-ring/README.md

 ## Applications

-A number of privacy-enhancing applications exists for ring signatures.

 #### Whistleblowing

 The primary motivation for ring signatures (e.g. in the seminal work [How to leak a secret](https://people.csail.mit.edu/rivest/pubs/RST01.pdf) by Rivest, Shamir and Tauman) is that of whistleblowing: suppose you are a member of an organization (e.g. on Github) and you want to raise an issue either publically or internally.
-You could post your revelations anonymously, but then how do people know that they are not fabrications by someone with no relation to the organization?
+You could post your revelations anonymously, but how do people know that the claims are not fabrications by someone with no relation to the organization?
-You could also raise your concerns with your name attached, but that might have undesired personal ramifications...
+You could also raise your concerns with your name attached, so that people can verify that you belong to the organization, but that might have undesired personal ramifications...

-Ring signatures (e.g. git-ring) offers a solution to this dilemma: you can prove that you belong to the organization without revealing your identity. e.g. using:
+Ring signatures (e.g. git-ring) offers a solution to this dilemma: you can prove that you belong to the organization without revealing your identity.

+In git-ring, this may look something like this:

 ```console
 $ ./git-ring sign --msg "They are doing bad things, I work there." --github EvilCorp
 ```

-Creates a signature showing that someone within the organization "EvilCorp" created the message, but does not reveal who.
+Which creates a signature showing that someone within the organization "EvilCorp" created the message, but does not reveal who.

 #### Designed Verifier Signatures